 An anthropocentric worldview focuses on humans as the beings that matter.
 An anthropocentrist would care about the environment because us humans need it to survive and to thrive.
 We value the light, water, food, shelter, energy and resources the environment provides for us, our children and future generations.
 We also enjoy the aesthetic experiences of being in an environment we’ve evolved to find pleasant.
 There are supernatural versions of anthropocentrism that focus on humans mattering morally because they have souls, are made in the image of deities or because we have been given dominion over other beings and the earth.
 There are also naturalistic versions, such as Humanism, which calls for universal compassion for all humans by appealing to solidarity and commonality within our species.
 However, under scrutiny, this anthropocentric view seems too limited.
 First, a short-sighted version of anthropocentrism is often blamed for the damage we have done to the environment – ravaging it for our immediate needs with scant thought for the future.
 Second, we already go beyond anthropocentrism by granting moral consideration to some non-human animals (often our companions and charismatic wild animals) largely because we know they can suffer and flourish and because we see that as morally important.
 Surely not only human suffering matters.

 A sentiocentric worldview addresses that challenge head on and suggests that all sentient beings should matter morally.
 Sentience is the capacity to have experiences – particularly to suffer (experience bad things) or to flourish (experience good things).
 The naturalistic (non-supernatural) version of sentiocentrism is sometimes called Sentientism, which I summarise as “evidence, reason and compassion for all sentient beings.”
 In this worldview, the environment matters because of its importance to all sentient beings – both those living now and those that will live in the future.
-Those beings include us human animals but also our companion animals, farmed animals and those that live free in the wild.
+Those beings include us human animals but also the companion animals that share our homes, animals in farms and those that live free in the wild.
 It might, one day, even include artificial or even alien sentient beings should we create or encounter them.
 Many people agree with this worldview in principle (of course animal suffering matters!), but balk at its practical implications for the farming, fishing and exploitation of sentient animals us human animals have come to see as normal.

 We might wonder if it matters why we care about the environment – as long as we do care.
 After all, there is much common ground between these different perspectives.
 A healthy environment can be good for ecosystems, plants, humans and all other sentient beings.
 However, it’s important that our morality focuses very clearly on what should really matter – neither drawing our scope of moral consideration too narrowly or too wide.
 For me and millions of other Sentientists what matters morally is the suffering and flourishing, the life and death of every sentient being.
 Taking a Sentientist worldview seriously has radical implications for how we human animals live our lives, for example in transitioning to end all sentient animal farming, fishing and exploitation.
 Deciding to do just that would have powerful benefits for our environment, for us human sentients and for all the sentient non-human animals we share this planet with.
 That universal compassion for every suffering being, allied with a naturalistic, scientific approach, is what should drive our environmentalism.